Navigating Hayes Valley Condos, HOAs, And Urban Living

 Converted Victorian or Edwardian Flats

 Smaller buildings with historic detail and walk-up access.
 HOAs are often lower, but amenities are limited and reserves can be thin.
 These appeal to buyers who prioritize character and location.
+In practice, these buildings require more attention to long-term maintenance planning.

 Boutique Elevator Buildings